-In Canada, substance abuse in the past 3-4 years will often result in a decline.
 Some companies may want five or even 10 years of sobriety before approving an application, depending on the nature of the abuse.

 If you have gone to rehab to overcome your substance abuse problem, you may want to wait a few years before applying for life insurance.
 Life insurance companies want to see a stretch of self-managed sobriety after rehab before approving an application.

 Already Know What You're Looking For?

 Get a free Life Insurance quote now.Get Quotes